Airport Controller - A conversation with Paul

 What attracted you to the role?

-Quite frankly I was moved into the role along with colleagues from other departments when the Control Centre was opened, however I looked forward to the role due to its diversity and comprehensive coverage of the terminal operations, which is very similar to the role that I enjoyed so much at BA and that the team, including the managers were to make up the Control Centre team were people who I have a lot of respect for.
+Quite frankly I was moved into the role along with colleagues from other departments when the Control Centre was opened.
+However, I looked forward to the role due to its diversity and comprehensive coverage of the terminal operations.
+This is very similar to the role that I enjoyed so much at BA.
+The team, including the managers, who work in the Control Centre were people who I have a lot of respect for.

 Tell us about your training?